dertom95/Urho3D-Blender/readme.md

 Urho3D-Blender
 ==============

-This plugin is **work in progress**....

 **Use this:**

 Wanna give it a try? **Download the latest release from the [release section](https://github.com/dertom95/Urho3D-Blender/releases)**

-**Caution**: Just using github-zip won't work due to missing submodules and missing urho3d-runtime
+**Caution: Just using github-zip won't work due to missing submodules and missing urho3d-runtime**

 * install plugin in blender
   * navigate to: edit->preferences->addons
   * ->'Install...'->[downloaddir]/urho3d-blender-exporter.zip and enable the checkbox

+This plugin is **work in progress**....

 **Caution** Since this addon depends on pyzmq, pyzmq is installed automatically if not present.
 If blender makes problems try to execute blender (once) as admin